CCISD dedicates new administrative offices

-The total cost of that project was between $2.9 million and $3.2 million, officials said in a State of the District in March.
+The total cost of the project was between $2.9 million and $3.2 million, officials said in a State of the District in March.

 The former administration buildings on Avenue D could be used for vocational programs in the district, officials have said.